BrentPease1/second-life/content/authors/laurenbenedict/_index.md

 highlight_name: false
 ---

 Lauren is a master’s student studying the abundance and distribution of Eastern Whip-poor-wills and Chuck-will’s-widows in southern Illinois.
+Read about Lauren's research work [here](https://peaselab.com/project/nightjars/).
 She is co-advised by [Dr. Eric Holzmueller](https://academics.siu.edu/agriculture/forestry/faculty/holzmueller-eric.php).
 In her free time, Lauren enjoys hiking, birding, gardening, and reading.